thingsneverchange/svelte-scrollable-arrow/README.md

 | ---------------------- | --------- | --------------- | -------------------------------------------------------------- |
 | visible                  | `CustomEvent`     |  `{detail}`          | 	Fires when the item is visible                             |
 | invisible                  | `CustomEvent`  | `{detail}`            | Fires when the item is not visible

+### Note about  the `showArrowByDefault` option.
+This optioin is enabled by default.
+If you see the `right arrow` button shows up, and disappears immediately it mean there are not enough scrollable contents.
+As it relies on the `onMount` lifecycle, this flickering is inevitable.
+You can disable it (not completely, but only when there are not enough contents to scroll) with this option.
+The recommended way is to make it `true` for smaller window sizes such as mobile, or tablets, and `false`for the wider views such as desktop.

 ### Usage Guide
 Installing the component is easy.
 All you have to do is to wrap your images, buttons or texts with `<ScrollableArrowItem></ScrollableArrowItem>` inside the `<ScrollableArrow></ScrollableArrow>` container.
 Items can be multiple.
 You can use the loop `{#each}{/each}` block, and it may be wise to assign a key for each item.